openhab/openhab-addons/addons/binding/org.openhab.binding.camera/README.md

 * Poll time: the update interval of the image to fetch from the camera
 * Snapshot Url: the url to fetch the image from see examples above
 * Username: username when the camera is protected
-* Password: password when the camer is protected
+* Password: password when the camera is protected

 ## Channels